 2. Not optimum for end overs

 The batsman at the end overs tries to score as many runs as possible.
-In the process, they want to hit as many boundaries, specifically sixes, as they can.
+In the process, they aim to hit as many boundaries, specifically sixes, as possible.
 However, in the case of lite bats, it is mandatory to absolutely crunch the ball.
 Otherwise, you might end up giving up a catch to a fielder.

 That's why the great Rahul Dravid used to switch to a heavier bat towards the innings' end.